swetasharma/Compare-Images-Python/README.md

 5. Make sure you clone the repo only from Master branch
 6. Make sure the column name of input csv file of first column has to be "image1" and second column name has to be "image2"

-The script can be executecd yourreponame d on both Linux(Ubuntu) and Windows platforms.
+The script can be executed on both Linux(Ubuntu) and Windows platforms.
 Basic setupFirst thing’s first,
 1. we have to install git to use it!
 We can do it quick and easy using apt: sudo apt install git-all